google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 </video>

 Faster playback means more people watching your video.
 That's a known fact.
-I'll explore in this article different techniques you can use to accelerate your media playback by actively preloading resources depending on your use case.
+In this article I'll explore different techniques you can use to accelerate your media playback by actively preloading resources depending on your use case.